anaritagomes/news_summarizer/README.md

 ### Endpoints

 - `/summarize`: Summarizes a given text.
+- `/fetch_articles`: Fetches news articles based on a keyword.
 - `/analyze_sentiment`: Analyzes the sentiment of a provided text.
-- `/generate_content`: Generates text based on a user prompt.
-- `/fetch_news`: Fetches news articles based on a keyword.
-- `/translate_text`: Translates a given text into a specified target language.
-- `/summarize_and_analyze`: Summarizes a text and analyzes the sentiment of the summary.

 ### Technologies Used
 - **FastAPI**: A modern, fast (high-performance) web framework for building APIs with Python 3.7+.